Header Image

 Details

 How much time parents can spend with their children is not the decisive factor.
 It is much more important that children can absolutely rely on the fact that they are accepted, welcome and loved in every situation and especially when they misbehave.
 This does not mean that children are allowed to do whatever they want.
-Good, warm parenting is able to consistently limit inappropriate behavior by evaluating undesirable behavior without simultaneously devaluing the child as a person (your behavior is not ok, you are ok).
+Good, warm parenting is able to consistently limit inappropriate behavior by evaluating undesirable behavior without devaluing the child as a person (your behavior is not ok, you are ok).
 A lack of rules (and even worse: rules that only sometimes apply) are barely tolerable for children because they take away all security.
-The question of a mandatory “parenting license” is the subject of legal and ethical discussions.73
+The question of a mandatory “parenting license” is the subject of legal and ethical discussions.88

 Figures

-10.5 million households in Germany have dogs.95(Stand 2014)
+10.5 million households in Germany have dogs.113(Stand 2014)

 8.1 million families in Germany have underage children (as of 2014).